- About UNK

 The UNMC College of Nursing is expanding its programs at the University of Nebraska Kearney campus.
-As part of the new health science education building, nursing students will be able to work with UNMC's allied health professionals in a team-like approach to rural primary care.
+As part of the new health science education complex, nursing students will be able to work with UNMC's allied health professionals in a team-like approach to rural primary care.

 The new facility also will provide opportunities to expand nursing’s enrollment, as well as cutting-edge approaches to inter-professional learning experiences for students preparing for careers in rural primary care, new models for acute and critical care and community-based care.